["trends"]

 Jump to:

-Even though Japan is more famous for its shochu and sake, it’s become one of the world’s best whiskey producers over the last few years.
-So, it stands to reason that there’s a whole world of Japanese whiskey cocktails waiting to be discovered.
+Even though Japan is more famous for its shochu and sake, it’s become one of the world’s best whisky producers over the last few years.
+So, it stands to reason that there’s a whole world of Japanese whisky cocktails waiting to be discovered.
 Excited yet?
 So are we!

 As most of you will know, rules are big in Japan, and when it comes to drinking, it’s no different.
 Rule number one?
 Never drink alone.
 Rule number two, wait for all your friends to have their drinks in front of them before touching yours.
 And lastly, someone has to say “kanpai!” before you’re allowed to take your first sip.

 Ready?
-Invite your friends over and try your hand at mixing up a few of these classic Japanese whiskey drinks.
+Invite your friends over and try your hand at mixing up a few of these classic Japanese whisky drinks.

 Japanese whiskey and soda cocktails on ice

-This is a great place to start if you’ve never tasted Japanese whiskey.
-The Japanese Highball is a simple 2-ingredient cocktail that mixes whiskey with sparkling water.
+This is a great place to start if you’ve never tasted Japanese whisky.
+The Japanese Highball is a simple 2-ingredient cocktail that mixes whisky with sparkling water.
 This tall, bubbly drink is refreshing and has a low ABV, making it the perfect serve for garden parties and barbecues.

 Japanese Whiskey Sour with orange and rosemary garnish